gammapy/PyGamma15/tutorials/naima/README.md

 TODO: Install naima and make sure that command X runs.

+* Go over the slides from the [SED modeling with Naima talk](https://github.com/gammapy/PyGamma15/tree/gh-pages/talks/naima) from Monday.

 ## Agenda

 TODO: describe what we'll do and make same small exercises